chef-boneyard/chef-provisioning-ssh/README.md

 `git clone https://github.com/chef/chef-provisioning-ssh.git`

-in the test directory there is a Vagrantfile with 2 nodes.
+in the test directory there is a Vagrantfile with 3 nodes.

 Run:

 `vagrant up`

-which will bring up both nodes.
+which will bring up all of the test nodes.

+Next, add the vagrant key to your ssh agent, this is used to authenticate to the third node:

+`ssh-add ~/.vagrant.d/insecure_private_key`

 Then run from the test directory: